trishume/QuestSaberPatch/Readme.md

 If you get unhandled exceptions when trying to patch, maybe something like `System.IO.InvalidDataException: End of Central Directory record could not be found.`, this might happen sometimes and I'm not sure why, the recently added transactions feature might have fixed it but I'm not sure.
 Anyhow restoring your patching APK by making a **new copy** from your IMPORTANT ORIGINAL BACKUP COPY and patching that should hopefully fix the errors.

+### 2GB size limit: App won't launch

+If the resulting APK file the patcher produces is bigger than 2.1GB (the maximum size of a signed 32 bit integer) the APK will install but not launch.
+This puts a limit on how many songs you can add.

 ## Advanced Command Line App For GUIs

 Because of the fact that this is a library, I could easily make a separate executable with an advanced JSON-based interface, intended for GUIs written in other languages to easily script.